2. What you need to do

 Sometimes we get examples of Ts&Cs which include information which has already been stated in the ad itself.
 Remember, when the Ts&Cs at the end are too long the listener is more likely to zone out so it’s not worth including the information twice.

-Once having worked out what Ts&Cs are needed for a particular advertisement, it’s worth trying to find ways of and making sure the most important information lands effectively without any negative impact on the brand.
+Once having worked out what Ts&Cs are needed for a particular advertisement, it’s worth trying to find ways of making sure the most important information lands effectively without any negative impact on the brand.
 For example:

 - If the information is central to the offer, could some of it be included in the ad itself?